bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 The callback functions defined in `ActivityPub.Adapter` are implemented in `Bonfire.Federate.ActivityPub.Adapter`.

-When implementing federation for a new object type it needs to be implemented for both directions: for outgoing federation using the hooks in `Bonfire.Federate.ActivityPub.Publisher` and for incoming federation using the hooks in `Bonfire.Federate.ActivityPub.Receiver`.
+When implementing federation for a new object type it needs to be implemented for both directions: for outgoing federation using the hooks in `Bonfire.Federate.ActivityPub.Outgoing` and for incoming federation using the hooks in `Bonfire.Federate.ActivityPub.Incoming`.